armagankaratosun/terraform-vsphere-awesome-modules/README.md

 Please take a look at each sub-module's README.md file for more details and variables.
 Additionally, example .tf files for each sub-module can be found under the examples directory.

+### Step 3: Run Terraform

+You can simply initiate terraform with `terraform init`, then run `terraform plan` and `terraform apply` to create your virtual machines and virtual machine snapshots.

 ## 🛠️ Requirements

 * Terraform >= 1.3